Optimal Capital Structure with Scale Effects under Spectrally Negative Levy Models: Introduction

-Regarding the bankruptcy costs, it is commonly assumed that their value is proportional to the firm's asset value at the time of bankruptcy.
+\textbf{Bankruptcy costs:} Regarding the bankruptcy costs, it is commonly assumed that their value is proportional to the firm's asset value at the time of bankruptcy.
 However, this is empirically rejected, and it is widely accepted that the amount of bankruptcy costs as a ratio of the asset value is dependent on the size of the firm.
-Following Warner \cite{Warner_1976} and Ang et al.\ \cite{Ang_et_al_1982}, we call this the \emph{scale effect}.
+Following \cite{Ang_et_al_1982,Warner_1976}, we call this the \emph{scale effect}.

 One of the earliest empirical studies was conducted by Warner \cite{Warner_1976} where he observed this effect based on the direct bankruptcy costs of the 11 railroad companies that liquidated between 1933 and 1955.
 In Figure \ref{figure_bankruptcy}, we apply linear regressions to Figures 1 and 2 of \cite{Warner_1976}, which plot, respectively, the bankruptcy costs and their percentages relative to the market values of the firms.
 Although this is not a careful analysis of these data, it is still reasonable to conclude that, while the cost tends to increase, its proportion relative to the firm value tends to decrease.
 Ang et al.\ \cite{Ang_et_al_1982} also confirmed this, observing via regression methods the strict concavity of the bankruptcy cost function based on the bankruptcy data between 1963 and 1978 in the Western District of Oklahoma.
-The scale effect is also consistent with the more recent and comprehensive empirical studies conducted by Bris et al.\ \cite{Bris_2006} under corporate bankruptcy data in Arizona and New York between 1995 and 2001.
+The scale effect is also consistent with the more recent and comprehensive empirical studies conducted by \cite{Bris_2006} under corporate bankruptcy data in Arizona and New York between 1995 and 2001.